thycotic-ps/thycotic.secretserver/README.md

 ## Changelog

-A formal changelog is provided in the repository ([CHANGELOG](CHANGELOG.md)) and with each GitHub release.
+A changelog can be found in the [GitHub Releases](https://github.com/thycotic-ps/thycotic.secretserver/releases/)

 ## Documentation